qsnake/gpaw/doc/devel/newrelease.rst

   and run the test suite (run ``python test.py`` in ``tests`` directory).

+* If a new ase release is required to pass the tests modify :trac:`test/ase3k_version.py`, reflect the change in :ref:`download`, and checking the changes.

 * Make a tag in svn, using the current version number::

     svn copy https://svn.fysik.dtu.dk/projects/gpaw/trunk https://svn.fysik.dtu.dk/projects/gpaw/tags/0.4 -m "Version 0.4"